 - Verbal praise given by a member of staff.
-This is an important first step in recognising a positive contribution by a pupil and building a positive relationship - Written remarks in a pupil's book or pupil planner can also be used to praise - Departments celebrate the good work of pupils through class displays - Departments can also highlight positive contributions through initiatives, such as, departmental praise letters/postcards being sent home - It is important that academic ability alone is not the only way to earn recognition.
+This is an important first step in recognising a positive contribution by a pupil and building a positive relationship - Departments celebrate the good work of pupils through class displays - Departments can also highlight positive contributions through initiatives, such as, departmental praise letters/postcards being sent home - It is important that academic ability alone is not the only way to earn recognition.
 This can also encompass extra-curricular activities and a range of personal skills and qualities which Holy Cross wishes to value and promote - Recognition of the best attendance and also most improved attendance - Pupils who have made positive contributions are recognised in the prefect system - There are special presentations for both Year 11 leavers and sports performers, which are held annually to celebrate success and praise achievement - The achievement of pupils, both in and out of school, is promoted through the local press and social media